 Linos was a handsome young man and one of the greatest musicians of his time.
-He is said to be the inventor of the stringed lyre, and the sound and melody in general.
+He is said to be the inventor of the stringed lyre, and of sound and melody in general.

-Linus was the one who taught the Greek hero Heracles and his brother Iphicles the alphabet and music, particularly the playing of the lyre.
+Linus was the one who taught the Greek hero Heracles and his brother Iphicles the alphabet and music, especially how to play the lyre.

-One day, while Heracles was trying to play the lyre properly, Linos dared to make his student a remark.
-Suddenly, Heracles lost his temper and killed Orpheus, Linus' brother, with a blow from his lyre*.
+One day, when Heracles was trying to play the lyre correctly, Linos dared to make a remark to his pupil.
+Suddenly Heracles lost his temper and killed Orpheus, Linos' brother, with one blow from his lyre.

-Linus himself was killed at a very young age by his father Apollo because he was boasting that he was equal to the god.
-Linus was buried most probably at the Greek city of Argos or Thebes.
-The ones who felt the most intense grief for Linus were the Muses.
-According to the legend, they kept mourning over his loss for a long, long time
+Linus himself was killed at a very young age by his father Apollo because he boasted that he was the equal of the god.
+Linus was most likely buried in the Greek city of Argos or Thebes.